-Land Diving where the New Zealander AJ Hackett got inspired for Bungee Jumping.
-It’s a custom which takes part from the first Saturday in April until the last Saturday in June, 13 times in 2018.
-There is limited space only and flights fill up quickly.
+Land Diving, where the New Zealander AJ Hackett got inspired for Bungee Jumping.
+It’s a custom which takes part from the first Saturday in April until the last Saturday in June, 13 times in 2020 and 2021.
+There is limited space only, and flights fill up quickly for this event each Saturday.
 Advanced booking is recommended.
 Only very few airlines offer this trip.
-We did our booking 6 months in advance.
-Regarding the weather Pentecost experiences much precipitation until late April.
-May gets drier and June is the best choice if you like to watch these breathtaking dives.
+Some cruises offer this spectacle as well, but just for their guests.
+We made our booking six months in advance.
+Regarding the weather, Pentecost experiences much precipitation until late April.
+May gets drier, and June is the best choice if you like to watch these breathtaking jumps.

-Usually, the Land Diving is held for 30-40 people but the audiences increase if it’s presented for a cruise ship.
+Usually, Land Diving is held for 30-40 people, but the audiences increase if it’s presented for a cruise ship.
 There is much space for everybody to sit and stand around the diving tower.
-Due to a limited number of seats and flights available you will always sit in the first row to attend this cultural spectacle from an ancient time.
+Due to a limited number of seats and flights available, you will always sit in the first row to attend this cultural spectacle from an ancient time.

-Vanuatu is a group of 83 islands mostly undeveloped.
-Although Santo and Efate have a tourist infrastructure, paved roads, and electricity you may end up in a region without this common amenities.
-If you like to watch this awesome once in a lifetime spectacle you have to arrive either in Port Vila on the island Efate or in Luganville on Espiritu Santo.
+Vanuatu is a group of 83 islands, mostly undeveloped.
+Although Santo and Efate have a tourist infrastructure, paved roads, and electricity you may end up in a region without these common amenities.
+If you like to watch this awesome once in a lifetime spectacle, you have to arrive either in Port Vila on the island Efate or in Luganville on Espiritu Santo.